dispatchrun/timecraft/python/README.md

 make download
 ```

 It retrieves the most recent build of python for the current branch.
+To enable
+debug logs, read the following "Build" section.

 ## Build